Specifications

 A BDM dataset is a folder that contains data files and all relevant information needed to make sense of that data.

-Contains metadata and information about a dataset.
-It also includes a codebook to describe the semantics, structure, and format of the data variables.
+Contain metadata and information about a dataset.
+Dataset cards also include a codebook to describe the semantics, structure, and format of the data variables.

 Instructions